Planning a Frozen Party

 Timeline: 3 months before the party

 If you booked a venue, you’re all set.
 You can skip this section.
-Otherwise, you’re going to want to plan three party spaces :
+But if you’re hosting the Frozen party at home, it’s worth planning out three distinct spaces:

 • One for food and presents